raquelsantos09/superhero-loves-veggies-game/README.md

 - SuperHero Loves Veggies is an educational game made for kids, although it can be played by everyone.
 - In order to save the animals in danger, SuperDog needs to catch as many fruits and vegetables as he can.
 Hopefully he can save his friends!
-- The goal is to catch all the fruits and veggies that comes in SuperDog way and avoid the junk food!
+- The goal is to catch all the fruits and veggies that comes in SuperDog way and avoid the junk food.
 - Made with Canvas and DOM manipulation.